brianhouse/bigpaths/templates/home.md

 Research by [Brian House](http://brianhouse.net).

-** Incidentally, I co-founded OP, but have not been directly involved since 2012.
+** Incidentally, I co-founded OP and coded the platform, but Ive not been directly involved since 2012.
 It is unfortunately rotting away, but still collects good data from a large number (8k+) of users.
 I would love for it or an alternative to be revived for art/research like this.